gyaaniguy/personal-drive/Readme.md

 These are just thoughts.
 Can't make any promises.
 - Feature: Encryption.
 Vital, so the host can't read our files
 - Feature: Improve search.
 Maybe in-content search, folder-specific.
 Maybe a special 'Notes' mode
 - Feature: Collaboration.
 Perhaps a checkbox that allows guests to upload?
-- Feature: Save playback position checkbox
-- Feature: mp3/audio playback
 - Feature: More previewable files - doc, docx, ppt.
 Unsure if this will be feasible.
+- Feature: Explore login options, no auth mode
+- Feature: Support application behind reverse proxy

 ---